turbot/guardrails-samples/baselines/gcp/gcp_mods/README.md

 To install GCP mods using Terraform:

-- Ensure you have `Turbot/Owner` permissions (or higher) in Guardrails.
+- Ensure you have `Turbot/Owner` permissions in Guardrails.
 - [Create access keys](https://turbot.com/guardrails/docs/guides/iam/access-keys#generate-a-new-guardrails-api-access-key) in Guardrails.

 Then set your credentials: